Newsman/WP-Plugin-NewsmanApp/configuration-en.md

 - **Send to Newsman** - Off by default.
 Turn this on to enable Newsman for this form.
 When off, no data is sent to Newsman regardless of the per-field settings below.

+- **Newsletter form** - Off by default.
+Turn this on to mark the form as your site's newsletter form.
+When on, the per-form **Newsman list** and **Newsman segment** below are hidden — submissions go to the list and segment configured in **NewsMAN > Sync** instead.
+Setting this also makes the form eligible to be picked as the **Source Form** for the API v1 `subscriber.list` export (see *Exporting Subscribers from Form Submissions* further below).

-- **Newsman list** - Pick the Newsman list that should receive submissions.
+- **Newsman list** - Visible only when **Send to Newsman** is on and **Newsletter form** is off.
+Pick the Newsman list that should receive submissions.
 The dropdown is populated automatically from your Newsman account using the API Key and User ID configured in **NewsMAN > Settings**, and is cached for 10 minutes (the cache is shared with the Elementor integration).
 If the dropdown is empty or shows "No Newsman lists are available", check your credentials.

+- **Newsman segment** - Visible under the same conditions as **Newsman list**.
+Optional.
+Lets you assign new subscribers to a segment of the selected list.
+The dropdown is list-scoped — only segments that belong to the picked list are shown; changing the list clears any segment that no longer matches; cross-list segments are dropped at submission time.

 - **Opt-in mode** - Defaults to **Single opt-in**.
 With single opt-in, a new submission is added to the list immediately.
 With **Double opt-in**, the plugin asks Newsman to send a confirmation email to the address; the subscriber is only added to the list once they click the link in that email.
 Existing subscribers always have their property values refreshed regardless of the mode.

 - **Email field** - Pick which form-tag holds the subscriber's email address. **Any** field type can be used here (text, tel, url, email, number, ...), not just `[email]` tags - this is useful for forms that collect the email through a custom-validated text field.
 The default selection is the first `[email]` form-tag in the form template; if there is no email tag, the first available field is selected.
 The dropdown also lists each tag's basetype next to its name to make picking easier.

+- **Firstname field** - Optional.
+Pick which form-tag holds the subscriber's firstname.
+When set, the field is sent through Newsman's dedicated firstname channel instead of as a generic property.
+Leave on "— none —" to skip.

+- **Lastname field** - Optional.
+Same as Firstname, but for the lastname attribute.

+- **Phone field** - Optional.
+Pick which form-tag holds the subscriber's phone.
+When set, the field value is sent as the subscriber's `phone` property.

 - **Send as properties** - A checkbox list of every form-tag in the template.
 Each checked field is sent to Newsman as a subscriber property keyed by the form-tag name.
-The selected email field is shown but disabled (it cannot be a property because it is already used as the subscriber email).
-Defaults: every non-system tag except the email field is checked.
+The selected Email/Firstname/Lastname/Phone fields are shown but disabled — they cannot also be properties because they are already used through their dedicated channels.
+Defaults: every non-system tag except the four reserved fields is checked.

 > Internal helper tags (Submit button, file uploads, acceptance, reCAPTCHA, captcha-c, captcha-r, quiz) are excluded from both the email-field dropdown and the property checkboxes - they don't carry user-entered values that make sense as subscriber data.